conor-mccaffrey/pands-project2021/README.md

 fig.savefig('correlationSpecies.png')

 ```
 I began by splitting the dataset based on each class (24).
 Once the dataset was split, I created the subplots as used previously for the scatterplots (22).
 I increased the font-size so that everything would be visible even when preparing three correlation heatmaps (25).
-I constructed the heatmaps in the same format used for the scatterplots and gave each heatmap it's own title and increased the annotation size using GeekforGeeks (26).
+I constructed the heatmaps in the same format used for the scatterplots and gave each heatmap it's own title and increased the annotation size using a GeekforGeeks example (26).

 ![correlationSpecies](https://i.imgur.com/5kNeapz.png)

+We can see some differences in our correlations here when compared with our 'overall' correlation heatmap in an earlier section.
+In the 'overall' correlation plot, the main finding was the strong postive correlation between Petal length and Petal Width.
+This finding is only maintained in the versicolor correlation heatmap.
+The correlation in setosa and virginica is negligible.
+Another finding from our 'overall' correlation plot was that there may be a slight positive correlation between Sepal length and Petal length.
+This finding is maintained in the versicolor and virginica correlation plots but not in the setosa.
+Once again, we are experiencing divergences between setosa and the other iris classes.
+Some new information also comes to light as a result of the species correlations plots.
+We can see a strong positive correlation between Sepal width and Sepal length in the setosa class.

+The take away points from this are:
+* When examining datasets, it is best to be inquisitive.
+This species correlation plot was only constructed as a result of observing how the data was distributed in the scatter plots.
+* The strong correlation for Petal length/width is only maintained in the versicolor class.
+* The slight positive correlation Sepal length/Petal length is maintained in the versicolor and virginica classes.
+* Setosa class once again diverges from the other iris classes in Sepal correlations.

 ## Conclusion